jcosborn/qex/src/experimental/radial/doc/08-handoff.md

 rational window, mass ladder, or other ensemble manifest field, set `RADIAL_T2_OUT` to another fresh directory; never alter parameters and resume an existing checkpoint.
 The exact parameter map is \(\mu=m/(1-m/2)\), \(m=\mu/(1+\mu/2)\), but no automatic data migration is performed.
+The legacy condensate rows of doc/09 §3.3 are labelled by the additive μ.

 ---